Common Names: Heliconia, Lobster Claw

 Purchasing hints: Purchase stems with full color.
 Heliconias do not continue to develop once they are cut.
 Avoid stems that are obviously dried out or with black spots on the stems or bracts

-Conditioning: Cut three inches of the stem under water with a sharp knife.
-Hydrate in a solution of hot (100 - 110 degrees Fahrenheit) water and commercial floral preservative / floral food for two hours before storage or usage.
+Conditioning: Cut three inches of the stem ends with a sharp knife.
+Hydrate in a solution of hot (100 - 110 degrees Fahrenheit) water and commercial floral food for two hours before storage or usage.